SBA Loan Interest Rates: The Essential Guide

 Step 5: Receive Approval

 SBA Loans through our network generally take 3-5 weeks to process.
-Once approved and your file is closed, funds should appear in your bank account in a few business days.
+Once approved and your file is closed (45-60 days), funds should appear in your bank account in a few business days.

 What are the advantages of SBA Loans?

 The backing of the SBA allows lenders to offer high borrowing amounts at the lowest interest rates and longest repayment terms of any small business loan on the market.
-SBA caps on interest rates and sets rules for lenders to help ensure that loan packages are advantageous for small business owners.
+The SBA caps interest rates and sets rules for lenders to help ensure that loan packages are advantageous for small business owners.

 What are the disadvantages of SBA Loans?